AirDeb/spotifyPlaylistGenerator/README.md

 Around 67%-82% of the songs will be from new artists that are similar to the ones you previously listened to.

+The spotipy library must be installed on your computer to use this program.
+On your terminal, type "pip install spotipy" (without the quotes) to download the library.

 IMPORTANT: Make sure you enter the username that is under your account overview under Spotify.
 Your username should be located here under your profile:
 ![image](https://user-images.githubusercontent.com/97564205/171031982-5efb53e6-6e93-480d-aa7a-54b6b839c81a.png)